Methodology

 Indicators and eligibility:

-- Indicators are computed from the adjusted Close.
+• Indicators are computed from the adjusted OHLCV series described above.

-- BTS does not generate signals until required inputs are defined.
-Cross-sectional ranks/filters require all necessary fields (price, volume, sector, etc.) to be defined on the rebalance date.
+• Signals are not generated until required inputs are defined.
+Cross-sectional ranks or filters require all necessary fields (price, volume, sector, etc.) to be defined on the rebalance date.
+For portfolio strategies, results begin on the first decision bar where all required traded instruments have valid data and all required indicators are defined for the full portfolio.

 Execution and position lifecycle